 What’s new in skin lymphoma research and treatment?

-As noted in the section “Do we know what causes lymphoma of the skin?” scientists are making progress in learning how changes in DNA can cause normal lymphocytes to develop into lymphoma cells.
+As noted in “Do we know what causes lymphoma of the skin?” scientists are making progress in learning how changes in DNA can cause normal lymphocytes to develop into lymphoma cells.
 Understanding the gene changes that occur in lymphoma cells provides insight into why these cells grow too quickly, live too long, and don’t develop into normal mature cells.
 It might also lead to new drugs that specifically target these processes.

 Our understanding of these DNA changes has already led to highly sensitive lab tests for detecting this disease.
 These tests can identify lymphoma cells based on their gene changes.
 For example, polymerase chain reaction (PCR) is a very sensitive test that can help tell if a lymphoma has been destroyed by treatment and whether a relapse is likely.
 These types of tests could help doctors pick out those patients who need early and more intensive treatment.

 Several newer types of skin-directed treatments are now being studied for the treatment of early stage skin lymphomas.

 Photodynamic therapy (PDT)

 For this treatment, a light-activated drug called aminolevulinic acid (ALA) is applied to the skin lesions.
 A special type of laser light is then focused on the lesions.
 This light changes the drug that has collected inside the lymphoma cells, which kills them.

 The advantage of PDT is that it can kill cancer cells with very little harm to normal cells.
 But because the chemical must be activated by light, it can only kill cancer cells near the surface of the skin.
 This limits its use to early stage skin lymphomas that have not grown deeply into the skin.
 Even then, PDT might only be used if other types of skin-directed therapies are not effective.
-You can find out more about PDT in our document Photodynamic Therapy.
+You can find out more about PDT in Photodynamic Therapy.